 Opera at the Ballpark returns, after taking last year off due to the Ring Cycle at San Francisco Opera.
-Charles Gounod’s Romeo and Juliet, starring Bryan Hymel and Nadine Sierra will be simulcast to Oracle Park on September 21st.
+Charles Gounod’s Romeo and Juliet, starring Pene Pati [ed note: Bryan Hymel was originally slated to star] and Nadine Sierra will be simulcast to Oracle Park on September 21st.
 It’s a free (but ticketed) event that draws avid fans as well as the culturally curious.
 SF Opera’s General Director Matthew Shilvock says the familiar atmosphere makes it an ideal introduction to opera.

 There’s more information about the free event at the San Francisco Opera website.